UPDATE (07.03.2021): I’ve updated this post to include Nostrand Avenue subway extension options.

 Despite all of these plans, neither the old IRT, nor the city, nor the MTA built the Utica Avenue subway.

-vanshnookenraggen has a detailed post on the Utica Avenue subway’s history, which includes the challenges associated with building such a subway today.
-Given the history and the challenges, what would a Utica Avenue subway look like under NYTIP?
-There are several possible options – let’s explore them.
+vanshnookenraggen has a detailed post on the Utica Avenue subway’s history, including the challenges associated with building such a subway today.
+Given the history and the challenges, let’s explore potential options for building the Utica Avenue subway today.

 [Fig. 4] Overview of Option 1.
 Created using Brand New Subway.

 Recall the Eastern Parkway de-interlining plan under NYTIP.
-With a simple fix to the infamous Nostrand Junction, 2 and 3 trains run via Nostrand Avenue, while 4 and 5 trains run via Eastern Parkway.
+By fixing the infamous Nostrand Junction, 2 and 3 trains run via Nostrand Avenue, while 4 and 5 trains run via Eastern Parkway.
 East of Franklin Avenue, the 4 runs express to Utica Avenue and the 5 runs local to Linden Boulevard.

 Under Option 1, service east of Franklin Avenue flips – the 4 runs local and the 5 runs express.
 This is because the Utica Avenue subway provisions extend from the local tracks.
 Option 1 contemplates seven stations on Utica Avenue as shown above, including the Kings Plaza terminal.
 Owing to a high water table in southern Brooklyn, the Utica Avenue subway would emerge onto an el after some distance.
 One possible location for a portal is the space on the left side of Utica Avenue between Rutland Road and Clarkson Avenue: